Thresh Nasus Deck Guide and Matchups

 - Look for your sacrifice fodder: Cursed Keeper, Fading Icon, Dunekeeper.
 Running out of them early is the worst thing that can happen to you.
 Once you have enough fodder, you can look to keep payoffs, like Ravenous Butcher or Blighted Caretaker.

 - In many matchups, Thresh is the most powerful card in your deck, and you should keep him to make sure you can play him on-curve.

 - Vile Feast is a great keep against aggro strategies or important 1-health units.

 - You can keep Black Spear in matchups where you really need removal for a specific unit (e.g. Miss Fortune in Scouts).

 - Baccai Reaper is a great 1-drop to keep.
-If you’ve played him out early he’ll grow to very high stats, and can even serve a role of an emergency sacrifice fodder if you’re lacking in this department.
+If you’ve played him out early he’ll grow to very high stats.

 Be aware that these are just the general guidelines to help you understand the deck’s gameplan.
 Mulligans are very matchup-dependant – please refer to the matchup section below for more specific advice on mulligans against different meta decks.

 Click on the box to read detailed info about a matchup of choice:

 Mulligan for: Baccai Reaper, Dunekeeper, Vile Feast, Merciless Hunter, Thresh.
 If you have sacrifice fodder, keep Ravenous Butcher or The Wings And The Wave.

 - The hardest part of this matchup is surviving their attacks, as they can attack several times with lots of tokens.
 Use you units with higher health stats points to block their 1/1 Sand Soldiers.
 Try to keep your 1 health units to either block bigger attackers, like Sparring Student or tokens once buffed by Azir.